Hebella/yaxin.github.io/index.md

 ### Software Renderer

 A software renderer written from scratch with minimal external dependencies in C++11 that loosely repeats the structure of the OpenGL library.
-This is the repository of the project: [Software renderer](https://github.com/Hebella/Renderer/tree/master)
+For more details, please refer to the repository of the project: [Software renderer](https://github.com/Hebella/Renderer/tree/master)

 Some of the results: